 where $\oplus$ stands for Minkowski addition.
+In particular, we define the parabo\-loid growth process $\Psi:= \Psi(\P)$, where $\P$ is the Poisson point process defined at (\ref{basicPPP}). \end{defn}

-The process $\Psi(\X)$ arises as the union of upwards paraboloids with apices at the points of $\X$ (see Figure 1), in close analogy to the Voronoi flower $F(\X)$ where to each $x \in \X$ we attach a ball $B_d(x/2,|x|/2)$ (which asymptotically scales to an upward paraboloid as we shall see in the sequel) and take the union thereof.
+The model $\Psi(\X)$ arises as the union of upwards paraboloids with apices at the points of $\X$ (see Figure~\ref{parabolapicture}), in close analogy to the Voronoi flower $F(\X)$, where to each $x \in\X$ we attach a ball $B_d(x/2,|x|/2)$ (which asymptotically scales to an upwards paraboloid as we shall see in the sequel) and take the union thereof.

-The name {\it generalized growth process with overlap} comes from the original interpretation of this construction \cite{SY}, where $\R^{d-1} \times \R_+$ stands for {\it space-time} with $\R^{d-1}$ corresponding to the {\it spatial} coordinates and the semi-axis $\R_+$ corresponding to the {\it time (or height)} coordinate, and where the grain $\Pi^{\uparrow},$ possibly admitting more general shapes as well, arose as the graph of growth of a germ born at the apex of $\Pi^{\uparrow}$ and growing thereupon in time with properly varying speed.
-We say that the process {\it admits overlaps} because the growth does not stop when two grains overlap, unlike in traditional growth schemes.
-We shall often use this space-time interpretation and refer to the respective coordinate axes as to the spatial and time (height) axis.
+The name \textit{generalized growth process with overlap} comes from the original interpretation of this construction \cite{SY}, where $\R^{d-1} \times \R_+$ stands for \textit{space--time} with $\R^{d-1}$ corresponding to the \textit{spatial} coordinates and the semi-axis $\R_+$ corresponding to the \textit{time} (\textit{or height}) coordinate, and where the grain $\Pi^{\uparrow},$ possibly admitting more general shapes as well, arises as the graph of the growth of a germ born at the apex of $\Pi^{\uparrow}$ and growing thereupon in time with properly varying speed.
+We say that the process \textit{admits overlaps} because the growth does not stop when two grains overlap, unlike in traditional growth schemes.
+We shall often use this space--time interpretation and refer to the respective coordinate axes as to the spatial and time (height) axis.